Winnti – BioGenix Solutions

 • What does this incident mean for your supply chain security posture going forward?

-• If CFCS confirms 3 other Danish firms were hit by the same campaign, what does coordinated disclosure between affected organizations look like?
+• CFCS confirmed multiple European firms were hit by the same campaign.
+What does coordinated response look like?

 Success Indicators for Debrief